-For all intents and purposes, a person could live on white bread, French fries, Oreo cookies and soda yet still call themselves vegan.
+For all intents and purposes, a person could live on highly processed foods, like white bread, French fries, Oreo cookies, and soda yet still call themselves vegan.
 Yet, such a diet isn’t plant-based at all.

 In fact, one can be completely vegan without eating anything that is plant-based or that which looks like a plant.